Skip to content

 }

-Adding metadata: true to the request changes the response format to separate content and metadata into distinct fields.
+With metadata: true, the response separates content and metadata into distinct fields.

 {